 A festival of disappearing images.
 Things that can’t be saved.
 Across disciplines: film, performance, theatre, music, talk.

-Featuring: Angusraze, bod [包家巷], Capital City, Charlie Osbourne, Daniel Gatenio, dove / Christine Kirubi, Existers, Harry Murdoch, Jeremy Gilbert, Joe Davies, Klein, Mark Leckey, nunez, Open Secret, Plastique Fantastique, Regan Bowering, R.I.P.
+Featuring: Angusraze, bod [包家巷], Capital City, Charlie Osborne, Daniel Gatenio, dove / Christine Kirubi, Existers, Harry Murdoch, Jeremy Gilbert, Joe Davies, Klein, Mark Leckey, nunez, Open Secret, Plastique Fantastique, Regan Bowering, R.I.P.
 Germain & more

 Angusraze is a musician currently based in Kent, UK.
 His work focuses on primality and emotive extremity through the lens of a large, multimedia narrative.